Evangelical Lutheran Church of Costa Rica

-The Evangelical Lutheran Church of Costa Rica (Evangelisch-Lutherische Kirche in Costa Rica in German, Iglesia Evangélica Luterana de Costa Rica in Spanish) is a German-speaking parish of Lutheran faith in Costa Rica.
-It is a member of the Lutheran World Federation, which it joined in 1968.
+The Evangelical Lutheran Church of Costa Rica (Evangelisch-Lutherische Kirche in Costa Rica; Iglesia Evangélica Luterana de Costa Rica) is a German-speaking parish of Lutheran faith in Costa Rica.
+It was founded in the 1950s.
+It is a member of the Lutheran World Federation, which it joined in 1968, and is also affiliated with the Evangelical Church in Germany.

+Following the 2014 general election, its then-President, Bishop Melvin Jimenez, became Prime Minister of Costa Rica.